Real-analytic realization of Uniform Circular Systems and some applications: Abstract untwisted AbC method

 \begin{itemize} \item \textbf{Requirement 1:} The sequence $s_n$ tends to $\infty$ \item \textbf{Requirement 2:} For each $R^n_{0,j}\in\xi_n$ and each $s<s_{n+1}$, we have

 Note that this assumption allows us to define a map $s\mapsto (j_0,\ldots,j_{k_n-1})_s$ from $\{0,1,\ldots,s_{n+1}-1\}$ to $\{0,1,\ldots,s_n-1\}^{k_n}$ so that for any fixed $s<s_{n+1}$,

-\item \textbf{Requirement 3:} We assume that the map $s\mapsto (j_0,\ldots,j_{k_n-1})_s$ is one to one. \end{itemize} Note that the above requirements are more than enough to gurantee ergodicity.
+\item \textbf{Requirement 3:} We assume that the map $s\mapsto (j_0,\ldots,j_{k_n-1})_s$ is one to one. \end{itemize} Note that the above requirements are more than enough to guarantee ergodicity for the limit transformation $T$.
 We end this section by stating an obvious lemma which serves as a converse to the above.

-\begin{lemma} Let $w_0,\ldots,w_{s_{n+1}}-1\subset \{0,1,\ldots,s_n-1\}^{k_n}$ be words such that each $i$ with $0\leq i\leq s_n$ occurs $k_n/s_n$ times in each $w_j$.
+\begin{lemma} Let $w_0,\ldots,w_{s_{n+1}-1}\subset \{0,1,\ldots,s_n-1\}^{k_n}$ be words such that each $i$ with $0\leq i\leq s_n$ occurs $k_n/s_n$ times in each $w_j$.
 Then there is an invertible measure preserving $h_{n+1}$ commuting with $R_{\a_n}$ and inducing a permutation of $\xi_{k_nq_n,s_{n+1}}$ such that if $j_t$ is the $t$ th letter of $w_s$ then

 \end{lemma}